Positively Nerd Street

 This means after every card is dealt, the deck is constantly being shuffled before every new card to be dealt.
 This layer of security makes it almost impossible to know what card will be dealt next.

-Should You Worry About Online Security?
+Should You Worry About Online Poker Security?

 Let me put it this way: If any person can create a way to crack a true RNG, that single idea alone will bring them more wealth and fame than they could ever gain from cheating at poker.